btskinner/rworkshop/_modules/hp_rcpp.md

 > name of the nearest end point?

 ## Nearest end point

+Rather than return a full matrix of distances that we then need to evaluate to find the shortest distance, let’s write a new function, `dist_min()`, that will take two vectors of points again, but only return the closest point in the second group, with distance, for each point in the first group.

 ``` r
 ## compute and return minimum distance along with name